navedmerchant/MyDeviceAI/README.md

 - Steps to reproduce the bug
 - Expected and actual behavior

+## ⚠️ Known Issues

+We are actively working on the following issues and welcome contributions:

+1. **Formula Rendering**: Need to implement mathematical formula support using KaTeX or a Redux-compatible parser
+2. **Image Rendering**: Some base64 images from search results fail to render properly
+3. **Think Token Display**: Occasional display of raw think tokens in the thinking section needs better parsing logic

+If you'd like to help solve any of these issues, please check our Contributing section above!

 ## 📞 Contact

 If you have any questions or suggestions, feel free to open an issue or reach out to the maintainers.